 Wrapping it up

 Our widespread analytics experience has enabled us to redesign and refine our tools to perfection and track any business situation that you may have.
-It is programmed not just to track a metric in multiple angles, but also offers tips to maximize its impact for increasing your bottom line.
+It is programmed not just to track a metric from multiple angles, but also offers tips to maximize its impact on increasing your bottom line.

 You can learn more about FoxMetrics tools here.